Benson-Gikonyo/alx-higher_level_programming/0x0B-python-input_output/README.md

     You must use your function save_to_json_file from 5-save_to_json_file.py You must use your function load_from_json_file from 6-load_from_json_file.py The list must be saved as a JSON representation in a file named add_item.json

+Task 8: Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:

+    Prototype: def class_to_json(obj):